Adjusted Service Rating Score

 The Adjusted Service Rating Score was the system that the United States Army used at the end of World War II in Europe to determine which soldiers were eligible to be repatriated to the United States for discharge from military service as part of Operation Magic Carpet.
+This system was referred to as "The Point System" by U.S. soldiers.

 History

 As the end of the war in Europe became a reality, the US War Department began planning for the redeployment of Army personnel following the end of hostilities.
+The Veterans Replacement and Release Act of 1945 established the US Army Point System.
 The Readjustment Regulations were first introduced on September 15, 1944, and revised February 15, 1945, and again on March 5, 1945.

 The rules were simple in general principle: "those who had fought longest and hardest should be returned home for discharge first."
 The US Army divided units of the European Theater of Operations into four categories: